topwaye/car/README.md

 # CAR : Computer Aided Read

-how to read files with thousands of lines of code. it will take you decades to read them all
+how to read files with thousands of lines of code? it will take you decades to read them all

 is there a way to quickly finish reading them? only a prodigy can manage to do it, but most of us are not prodigies